rswinkle/rswinkle.github.io/projects/hist_projects.md

 <a href="/projects/cskiplist/CUnitAutomated-Results.xml">here</a>.
 See CVector description for info about viewing
 the test results.

-## CVector
-See Github project <a href="http://www.github.com/rswinkle/cvector">here</a>, Doxygen documentation
-<a href="/projects/cvector/">here</a>, and the test results <a href="/projects/cvector/CUnitAutomated-Results.xml">here</a>.
-The test results link displays correctly in Firefox (you have to allow it if you're running noscript since it uses xsl for formatting) but
-I'm not sure about other browsers.
-I was unable to correctly load it in Chrome in Ubuntu.
-Both the Doxygen documentation and the test results (and testing code) are included in the Github project.

 ## C PIM
 This is a simple console based contact information manager written in C using a linked list and dynamic memory allocation.
 Some of its more interesting and (relatively) complex features are the ability to save contacts to a file (in the form of xml data) specified by the user